People wanted to kill us – Saul thanks 'true' Atletico fans after win over Liverpool

 Saul admits he was fired up for the match, having been moved back into his preferred midfield role after recently being used at left-back.

-"I was really up for it," said the Spain international.
+"I was really up for it," the Spain international said.
 "There has been lots of criticism in recent days and I'm happy to have helped the team in my position.

 "The stadium was incredible, it reminded me of the old nights at the [Vicente] Calderon."

-Atleti face Villarreal, Espanyol and Sevilla in LaLiga before the second leg at Anfield, which takes place on March 11.
+Atleti faces Villarreal, Espanyol and Sevilla in LaLiga before the second leg at Anfield, which takes place on 11 March.